 - consideration of development applications

-- consideration of subdivision proposals
+- · consideration of subdivision proposals

 - consideration of Planning Scheme Amendment proposals (whether suggested by the City or by the community)

 - enforcement of planning scheme provisions

 - development of planning policies

 - review of existing planning scheme

 - formulation of new planning scheme.

 Council is provided with the professional advice from specialist planning officers in exercising its role in relation to each of these matters.
-This advice provides Elected Members with detailed information relating to the particular planning issue requiring Council consideration determination.
+This advice provides Elected Members with detailed information relating to the particular planning issue requiring Council determination.

 In certain circumstances applicants have rights of appeal to challenge a planning related decision of Council or an employee.
 It is therefore important for Elected Members to gain a full understanding of the issues and follow proper process before reaching a decision.

-The State Administrative Tribunal (SAT) reviews decisions made by local governments regarding a range of matters including town and regional planning and building approvals.
-Landowners and/or applicants can apply Applications can be made to the SAT to make decisions, settle disputes and for a review of decisions made by local governments under a range of enabling laws.
+The State Administrative Tribunal (SAT) reviews decisions made by local governments regarding a range of matters including town planning and building approvals.
+Applications can be made to the SAT for a review of decisions made by local governments under a range of enabling laws.

-The District Planning Scheme No. 2 permits Council to delegate its decision-making powers to certain qualified persons or committees, subject to certain conditions.
+The City's planning scheme and State planning legislation permits Council to delegate its decisionmaking powers to certain qualified persons or committees, subject to certain conditions.
 This is important in terms of allowing those applications that meet certain criteria to be determined by employees.
 The criteria used for determining the types of development that can be decided by employees is set out in a Notice of Delegation, which is reviewed bi-annually or earlier if so determined by Council.

 All decisions made under delegated authority are binding and represent a 'Council decision'.
-The following positions of Council have varying degrees of decision-making powers under the Notice of Delegation: